 The administrator password to log in to your application is randomly generated during the first boot.
 This password can be viewed as follows:

 Log in to the Microsoft Azure management console.

 Click the “Virtual machines” icon in the toolbar and select your server from the resulting list.

 In the “Support + Troubleshooting” menu, select the “Boot diagnostics” option.

-Review the system log until you find the password.
+Review the system log until you find the administrator username and password.

-Option 2: Find password by connecting to your application through SSH
+Option 2: Find credentials by connecting to your application through SSH

 Run the following command to see your application credentials:

 If you started a server (for example, MongoDB or similar) that isn’t a Web application server or your application includes a database server, you can use the default administrator user to log in to the database (for example, root).
 In the table below you will find the username for the most popular databases: